 In most cases, people who abuse others either have low self-esteem or have grown-up in homes where emotional abuse was present.

-Both situations — low self-esteem and bad role modeling from parents — can be corrected and the abuser can change into a good person.
+It doesn't matter what is the reason behind the abuse— low self-esteem and/or bad role modelling from parents —the behavior can be corrected and the abuser can change into a kind person.
 However, this can only happen if the abusive person WANTS TO CHANGE.

 The following are guidelines that describe what a remorseful abuser can do to correct his or her past bad behavior:

 1. Educate yourself regarding what is emotional abuse and psychological abuse and cease all abusive behavior.

 2. Take responsibility for the abusive behavior that has happened in the past.
 Verbalize to your partner — the victim — that what was done to him or her was harmful and wrong.

 3. Be humble and listen to the pain and anguish that you have caused your partner.